dinesh-GDK/aMaze/README.md

 The mazes in **aMaze** are created by a modified version of **Randomized Prim's algorithm**.

 ## Maze Solvers
-Currently, there are two algorithms to solve mazes.
+There are four algorithms to solve mazes.
 - Depth-first search
 - Breadth-first search
+- Dijkstra's Algorithm
+- A* Search

 You can also see how the algorithms explore and solve the mazes.